The Ultimate Everest Base Camp Trekking Gear List: What to Pack nepal trekking routes pvt. ltd.taxi how muchupdown

 For prussiking and another climbing rigging, you’ll need approximately 3.8 meters of 6mm accessory cord.
 Please notify the Gear Department ahead of time if you plan to use your own pre-tied prussiks.

-There are other items that can be attached to the prussiks.
+There are other items that can be attach to the prussiks.
 Make sure the cord is soft, flexible, and pliable.
 A stiff and inflexible cord will not suffice.
 Hold the final 12-inch/30-cm section of the cable in the air with your hand below to ensure this.

 Crampon